 Generally speaking 40 – 100 ppm for cyanuric acid is considered acceptable.
 To increase your cyanuric acid level your local pool supply store has some available that you can add directly to the water, or you can add a sanitizer chlorine cocktail that has cyanuric acid included.
 To reduce your cyanuric acid level if it is too high you can reduce the water level by draining the pool or letting evaporation occur and adding in fresh water.
 Generally speaking if you maintain the water chemistry well you should not expect to drain the pool more than once a year.

-If you are able to maintain and monitor your chlorine and pH levels weekly you won’t have much to worry about in case of algae.
+If you are able to maintain and monitor your chlorine and pH levels weekly you won’t have much to worry about algae.
 The biggest benefit of our therapy pools is they do not require much chemicals in fact an ounce of chlorine on average per week would be enough for most cases.
 You may occasionally want to add more chlorine or increase the sanitizer amount after a bit of rainfall or if the range was thrown off a bit.
 Pooi chemistry and maintenance does not need to be hard and you can enjoy the benefits of swimming and aquatic therapy year round.